History of medieval Arabic and Western European domes: Republic of Florence

-Filippo Brunelleschi proposed avoiding the problem of building an independent wooden scaffolding sufficiently strong to support the dome during construction, which may not have been possible, by using lower levels of the dome itself to support construction of higher levels.
+Filippo Brunelleschi proposed avoiding the problem of building an independent wooden scaffolding sufficiently strong to support the dome during construction, which may not have been feasible, by using lower levels of the dome itself to support construction of higher levels.
 To demonstrate the idea, he built a dome without scaffolding over the Ridolfi chapel in the Church of San Jacopo sopr'Arno.
+The brick model also demonstrated the structural feasibility of the thickness of the inner shell.
+Mathematician Giovanni dell'Abbaco was paid for advice and drawings in 1413, 1420, and 1425, likely related to the geometric requirements of the dome.
 Brunelleschi's plan to use suspended scaffolding for the workers won out over alternatives such as building a provisional stone support column in the center of the crossing or filling the space with earth, and he and Lorenzo Ghiberti were made joint leaders of the project to build the dome for Florence Cathedral in 1420.
 The octagonal brick domical vault was built between 1420 and 1436, with Ghiberti resigning in 1433.

 Brunelleschi's dome, designed in 1418, follows the height and form mandated in 1367.
 The dome can be described as a cloister vault, with the eight ribs at the angles concentrating weight on the supporting piers.
+Over 32 meters in height, it remains the largest masonry dome ever built.
 The dome is 42 meters wide and made of two shells.
+The inner shell is about 2 meters thick and the outer shell is about 0.80 meters thick.
 A stairway winds between them.
 Eight white stone external ribs mark the edges of the eight sides, next to the red tile roofing, and extend from the base of the dome to the base of the cupola.
 Each of the eight sides of the dome also conceal a pair of intermediate stone ribs that are connected to the main ribs by means of a series of masonry rings.
 A temporary wooden tension ring still exists near the bottom of the dome.
 Three horizontal chains of sandstone blocks notched together and reinforced with lead-coated iron cramps also extend the entire circumference of the dome: one at the base (where radial struts from this chain protrude to the exterior), one a third of the way up the dome, and one two thirds of the way up the dome.
 Although generally preferred in Italy at the time, no visible internal ties were used.
-Only four major cracks have been observed on the inner dome, compared to about fourteen each on the domes of the Pantheon and St. Peter's Basilica.
-The design of the dome is very different from that of the Pantheon and it is unclear what the influences were, but it does share some similarities with earlier and smaller brick domes in Persia.
+The layers of bricks curve up to the corners of the octagon, with each layer following radial alignments that created an inverted conical shape for the horizontal seams, like the layers of a spherical dome.
+The thickness of the inner octagonal shell allowed for an embedded virtual circular shell, about one fifth of the total thickness at the base.
 The use of a herringbone pattern in the brick allowed for short horizontal sections of the layers of the dome to be completed as self-supporting units.
-Over 32 meters in height, it remains the largest masonry dome ever built.
+Impressions left in the mortar indicate that simple formwork boards were used to ensure the bricks did not slide while the wet mortar was setting.
+The vertical bricks in this pattern create voussoir shaped blocks of brick within the shell that allowed the entire shell to be supported by the action of circular compression.